philippe554/MANN/README.md

 # Memory Augmented Neural Network

 This package allows you to make a custom Memory Augmented Neural Network (MANN) by combining different architectures proposed by different papers.
+It is fully modular, and can be added to any other RNN in Tensorflow.

+## Features

+* 3 Types of contollers
+* 2 types of heads
+* modular
+* compatible with batch training
+* generate random toy data to train a model

 ## Getting Started